-5.4 Transfer potential to LV systems where the HV and LV earthing are separate earthing system is situated within the zone of influence of a primary substation with a high EPR.
-Previous guidance was based upon the presence of a minimum 'in ground' separation between the two electrode systems being maintained (distances of between 3 m and 9 m have historically been used in the UK).
-Operational experience suggested that there were fewer incidents than would be expected when the separation distance had been encroached on multiply earthed (i.e. TNC-S or PME arrangements).
-Theoretical and measurement studies^[1] showed that the minimum separation distance is a secondary factor, the main ones being the size and separation distance to the dominant or average LV electrode (where there are many small electrodes rather than one or a few large ones).
+5.4 Transfer potential to LV systems where the HV and LV earthing are separate guidance was based upon the presence of a minimum 'in ground' separation between the two electrode systems being maintained (distances of between 3 m and 9 m have historically been used in the UK).
+Operational experience suggested that there were fewer incidents than would be expected when the separation distance had been encroached on with multiply earthed (i.e. TNC-S or PME) arrangements.
+Theoretical and measurement studies [1] showed that the minimum separation distance is a secondary factor, the main ones being the size and separation distance to the dominant or average LV electrode (where there are many small electrodes rather than one or a few large ones).
 This is referred to as the 'centre of gravity' of the LV electrode system.